BSRIA

 BSRIA (it takes its name from the initial letters of the Building Services Research and Intelligence Association) is a UK-based testing, instrumentation, research and consultancy organisation, providing specialist services in construction and building services engineering.
-It is a not-for-profit, member-based association, with over 650 member companies; related services are delivered by a trading company, BSRIA Limited.
+It is a profit for purpose, member-based association, with over 650 member companies; related services are delivered by a trading company, BSRIA Limited.
 Any profits made are invested in its research programme, producing best practice guidance.

 BSRIA is a full member of the Construction Industry Council.

 Structure

 BSRIA had a turnover of £11.8 million in 2010/11.
 It employs over 180 people at its UK head office in Bracknell as well as regionally based engineers in the UK and offices in France, Spain, Germany, China, Japan, Brazil and North America.